Superhzf/Superhzf.github.io/_pages/about.md

 **About this site**

 The main purposes of this website are as follows:
-* Discuss the mathematics and the technical details of machine learning, deep learning, and statistics
+* Discuss and document the mathematics and the technical details of machine learning, deep learning, and statistics.
-* Document the implementation of algorithms for solving real problems
+* Document the implementation of algorithms for solving real problems.
-* Present my independent research projects
+* Present my independent research projects.